 Regardless of the aircraft's issues the design was a winner and N408BN spent a lot of 1976 touring airports on the Braniff network.
 Braniff received huge publicity and by the end of the year the airline claimed that the artwork was the most seen piece of art in history.
 Note the Gemini release above shows the aircraft as originally painted minus the snake / dragon.

 Calder was employed to paint a third aircraft - this time to be in the 'Flying Colors of Mexico'.
 He had painted two models but sadly whilst in New York working on them with Braniff he died in 1976.
-Braniff decided to go ahead with the scheme but for some reason it was shelved in 1977.
+Partly because without Calder to supervise the painting it wouldn't be an original piece of art and partly out of respect following Calder's death Braniff shelved the idea.
 Some of the artwork for the Mexico plane can be found on the Braniff pages here.

-Part of the reason for the shelving of the Mexico project may have been that Braniff was moving away from its gaudy colours towards the more refined Ultra look which debuted in 1977.
+At the time Braniff was moving away from its gaudy colours towards the more refined Ultra look which debuted in 1977.
 N408BN herself was parked with the rest of the Braniff fleet in 1982 and would remain at DFW until 1984.
 Being one of the older less capable 727s she was not particularly sought after and so remained to join Braniff II on March 1, 1984, albeit repainted into the new carrier's colours.
 She left their fleet on February 19, 1985 and was bought by International Air Leases on May 30.

 Nance, John J. 1984.
 Splash of Colors: The Self-destruction of Braniff.
 William Morrow & Company